Terms and Conditions

 1. Interpretation – In these Conditions, the following definitions apply:

 Conditions: these terms and conditions may be amended from time to time.
 Please consult the Terms and Conditions found at Contemsa.com for the most up to date Terms and Conditions.
-Contemsa or Contemsa is a trademark and brand name belonging to Contemsa Ltd.
+Contemsa or Contemsa is a trademark, brand name and trading name belonging to Carrie Morgan.

 Contract: the contract between CONTEMSA and the Customer for the supply of Services governed by the Conditions.